Annual London Events BSFA

 New Year – if 1 January (the UK New Year's bank holiday) is a Thursday, the January meeting is displaced to 8 January.
 This last happened in 2009 and will happen again in 2015.

-Maundy Thursday – the London meeting happens as usual but is likely to be much depleted if the annual UK Easter SF Convention (Eastercon) is far from London.
+Maundy Thursday – the London meeting happens as usual but is likely to be somewhat depleted if the annual UK Easter SF Convention (Eastercon) is far from London.

 Extra Meetings may be declared at more or less any time by anyone who can persuade enough people to turn up – to meet some sf celebrity passing briefly through London, for example.
 It would be wise to check with the pub in advance.